 After all materials have been compiled the tenured members of the division shall meet to consider its action.
+Members of T&P will participate in the meeting but will not vote; Oxford's representative on the University's Tenure and Promotion Committee (TPAC) must recuse themselves from the division and T&P review process.
 The members will vote on each of the three categories under consideration for promotion: Teaching - Excellent/Not Excellent; Scholarship - Excellent/Very Good/Not Satisfactory; Service - Excellent/Very Good/Not Satisfactory.
 There will also be a vote on the overall recommendation for promotion to Associate Professor with tenure.
-Following this meeting, the chair shall write a detailed letter summarizing and justifying the division's decision for or against the candidate's promotion.
+Following this meeting, the Chair shall write a detailed letter summarizing and justifying the division's decision for or against the candidate's promotion.
 In either case, the letter shall include the vote count for the three categories under consideration for tenure and the overall question of tenure.
-When a decision is not unanimous, the department must, in its letter to the Dean of Academic Affairs, record and explain dissenting opinions.
+When a decision is not unanimous, the department must, in its letter to the Senior Associate Dean for Academic Affairs, record and explain dissenting opinions.
 Having reviewed the letter prepared by the chair on behalf of the division, each individual faculty member participating in the decision shall either sign the division's recommendation or prepare a separate letter stating his or her own recommendation.

-The Dean of Academic Affairs will forward all materials to the Oxford College Tenure and Promotion Committee for review.
+The Senior Associate Dean for Academic Affairs will forward all materials to the Oxford College Tenure and Promotion Committee for review.

-In all cases where the Divisional decision with regard to tenure is positive, the Tenure and Promotion Committee shall meet to review all pertinent documents.
-If, upon review, the committee concurs with the positive recommendation of the Division, the committee shall inform the Dean of Academic Affairs in writing, noting the vote count, summarizing the discussion, and highlighting any information not sufficiently covered by the Divisional letter, whether concerns about the candidate's record or achievements insufficiently acknowledged.
+In all cases where the Divisional decision with regard to tenure is positive, the Oxford College Tenure and Promotion Committee shall meet to review all pertinent documents, including the candidate's third-year review letter from the candidate's Division and from the Tenure and Promotion Committee.
+If, upon review, the committee concurs with the positive recommendation of the Division, the committee shall inform the Senior Associate Dean for Academic Affairs in writing, noting the vote count, summarizing the discussion, and highlighting any information not sufficiently covered by the Divisional letter, whether concerns about the candidate's record or achievements insufficiently acknowledged.

-In all cases where the Divisional decision with regard to tenure is negative, the dossier will also be reviewed by the Oxford College Tenure and Promotion Committee.
-The Dean of Academic Affairs will provide a letter summarizing the findings of the Division to the candidate.
+In all cases where the Divisional decision with regard to tenure is negative, the dossier, including the candidate's third-year review letters from the candidate's Division and from the Oxford College Tenure and Promotion Committee, will also be reviewed by the Tenure and Promotion Committee.
+The Senior Associate Dean for Academic Affairs will provide a letter summarizing the findings of the Division to the candidate.
 The candidate will have the opportunity to submit supplemental materials immediately responsive to the division's decision.
-The Tenure and Promotion Committee shall then review the dossier, including all materials pertinent to the recommendation of the Division, the letter to the candidate from the Dean of Academic Affairs, and materials submitted by the candidate.
-Based on the full dossier, the Tenure and Promotion Committee will make its recommendation to the Dean of Academic Affairs, according to the procedures outlined in the Tenure and Promotion Committee document (Appendix H).
+The Tenure and Promotion Committee shall then review the dossier, including all materials pertinent to the recommendation of the Division, the letter to the candidate from the Senior Associate Dean for Academic Affairs, and materials submitted by the candidate.
+Based on the full dossier, the Tenure and Promotion Committee will make its recommendation to the Senior Associate Dean for Academic Affairs, according to the procedures outlined in the Tenure and Promotion Committee document (Appendix C).

-The Dean of Academic Affairs will review the results of the considerations of the Division and the Tenure and Promotion Committee, along with the candidate's dossier.
-The Dean of Academic Affairs may, at his or her discretion, seek additional information that may be helpful in arriving at a decision.
+The Senior Associate Dean for Academic Affairs will review the results of the considerations of the Division and the Tenure and Promotion Committee, along with the candidate's dossier.
+The Senior Associate Dean for Academic Affairs may, at their discretion, seek additional information that may be helpful in arriving at a decision.